matthew-brett/dsfe/_chapters/02/Expressions.md

 rules used in the most basic programs are also central to more sophisticated programs.

-Programs are contain *expressions*, which describe to the computer how to combine pieces of data.
-For example, a multiplication expression consists of a `*` symbol between two numerical expressions.
-Expressions, such as `3 * 4`, are *evaluated* by the computer.
-The value (the result of *evaluation*) of the last expression in each cell, `12` in this case, is displayed below the cell.
+Programs contain *expressions*.

+You can think of an expression as a recipe that returns a value.
+For example, this is an expression: